apigee/istio-mixer-adapter/README.md

 ## Install Istio with Apigee mixer

 The quickest way to get started with Istio is to follow the [Istio Kubernetes Quick Start](https://istio.io/docs/setup/kubernetes/quick-start.html).
+Be sure to download Istio version 0.8.0.

 BUT!
 Before you install Istio into Kubernetes (step 5: Install Istio’s core components), you'll need to edit Istio's install file to point to the Apigee mixer including the adapter instead of the generic Istio mixer.